Garfield1002/redditPic/README.md

 ### Quick Version

 1. Clone the repo or download archive from [releases](https://github.com/Garfield1002/redditPic/releases)
-2. Execute in an elevated instance of `Windows PowerShell`:
+2. Execute in an elevated instance of `Windows PowerShell`: `Set-ExecutionPolicy Unrestricted`
+3. Execute in an elevated instance of `Windows PowerShell`:

 ```powershell
 .\installer.ps1